We received some great news from our women’s group in Kawuku, Buikwe District, Uganda.

 Way to to go ladies!!

 Want to meet inspiring Ugandans like Robert and Vivian?
 Want to work alongside motivated rural people as they improve their lives?
-Think about volunteering with The Real Uganda.
-Spend some time on this website.
-Get to know what we do and why we do it.
-Then fill in our online application form.
+Think about volunteering in Uganda, with The Real Uganda.

 It’s that easy.